JiaweiZhuang/old_cloud_GC/README.md

 Should make use of standalone *Amazon Elastic Block Store(EBS) volumes* and *Simple Storage Service (S3)* to store and share data.

-May also refer to the CESM work for how to manage the workflow: http://www.sciencedirect.com/science/article/pii/S0098300416304721
+May also refer to this CESM work for how to manage the workflow: http://www.sciencedirect.com/science/article/pii/S0098300416304721

 * How to handle unexpected shut-down for spot instances while still minimizing the cost?